-- This certificate is issued under the Town and Country Planning Acts, Regulations and Orders and does not constitute a permission, approval, or consent for any other purpose.
-Applications should be made for any other permission, approval or consent required from South Tyneside Council (including Building Regulations approval, or approval of South Tyneside Council as ground landlord where appropriate) which may be necessary in connection with the proposed development, or anything incidental thereto, or the use to be made of the premises which form the subject of such development. - You may also require permissions, approvals or consents under other legislation, or from bodies other than South Tyneside Council.
+- This certificate is issued under the Town and Country Planning Acts, Regulations and Orders and does not constitute a permission, approval or consent by South Tyneside Council for any other purpose whatsoever.
+Applications must therefore be made to the appropriate Departments of the Council for any other permission, approval or consent (including Building Regulations approval or approval of South Tyneside Council as ground landlord where appropriate) which may be necessary in connection with the proposed development or anything incidental thereto, or the use to be made of the premises which form the subject of such development. - You may also require permissions, approvals or consents under other legislation, or from bodies other than South Tyneside Council.
 This could include works affecting a public sewer, gas main, or electricity line, works within the adopted highway, works affecting a public right of way, property covenants, legislation relating to disabled persons, land drainage consent, waste management consent, scheduled monument consent or works affecting protected habitats or species. - Any non-material change to the approved plan(s) that form part of this permission would require the submission of an application for a non-material change under section 96A of the Town and Country Planning Act 1990.
 Whether changes to a proposed development are considered non-material is a matter for Planning Authority discretion. - The approved development should be implemented in strict compliance with all of the planning conditions, and in particular any which require details to be approved prior to the commencement of the development.
 Failure to do so may result in any commencement of development being unauthorised, which could be liable to enforcement action. - If you wish to change, or not comply with, any of the planning conditions attached to the permission, then you will need to submit a new application for planning permission under section 73 of the Town and Country Planning Act 1990.
 This does not affect your statutory rights of appeal against any of the planning conditions.
 This includes if you wish to not comply with a condition attached to a permission which details the approved plan(s), so as to make a minor material change to the approved plan(s).
-A minor material change is defined as one whose scale and nature results in a development that is not substantially different from that which has been approved.
+A minor material change is defined as one whose scale and nature results in a development that is not substantially different from that which has been approved. - Your attention is drawn to your responsibilities under the Chronically Sick and Disabled Persons Act 1970 and the Disability Discrimination Act 1995 relating to disabled persons, to ensure that adequate attention has been paid to their needs.
+If the proposed development involves new or existing buildings to which the public are to be admitted, or offices, shops, railway premises, factories or educational buildings, provision should be made for the means of access, parking and sanitary conveniences to meet the needs of disabled people.
+In addition, appropriate signposting of the facilities should be provided.
+In carrying out these statutory obligations your attention is drawn to the "Code of Practice for Access for the Disabled to Buildings" (BS5810:1979).
+You are advised to seek professional advice to ensure that you meet your legal obligations under the Disability Discrimination Act 1995, especially with regard to Part III thereof.